CircleCI-Public/sample-python-cfd/README.md

 docker-compose -f docker-compose-test.yml up --build --exit-code-from web
 ```

+### Heroku Deployment

+The database tables and seeding can be done with the `configure.py` file.

+If you need to configure the database on heroku again, be sure all the tables have been cleared.
+You can do so with, `heroku pg:reset -a sample-python-cfd`.
+Once reset, simply run, `heroku run python configure.py --seed -a sample-python-cfd` to create the tables and seed the db again.

 ## Additional Resources

 * [CircleCI Docs](https://circleci.com/docs/) - The official CircleCI Documentation website.